 A standard unit of carrying capacity is the Dry Sheep Equivalent per hectare (DSE).
 For example, in areas of good soil and high rainfall your property might sustain 10 DSE/ha, compared with dryland areas that might be 1.5 DSE/ha.
 The DSE for your property can be determined by speaking to an agricultural consultant, or perhaps your neighbours if they are experienced farmers.

 As a general rule, one alpaca wether is equivalent to one DSE.
-The nutritional requirements of pregnant alpaca are half as much again as those of a wether.
+The nutritional requirements of pregnant alpaca are 1.5 times those of a wether.
 The nutritional requirements of a lactating alpaca are twice as much as a wether.
 If you are prepared to supplementary feed, you may be able to increase your stocking rate.

 PIC’s are a legislative requirement and are not optional.
 Regardless if you have one or multiple animals.
 Contact your relevant state department of agriculture to obtain a PIC registration.